zijie-cai/Gesture-Control-Apple-TV/README.md

 - Volume Control (Coming soon)

 ## 🚀 Future Updates
 Due to the most recent tvOS 16 update, I plan on migrating this project to the tvOS platform for seamless integration.
-This will include utilizing tvOS APIs for more accurate control mappings and coming up with even better gestures for a more user-friendly experience.
+This will include utilizing tvOS APIs for more accurate control mappings and adding even better gestures for a more user-friendly experience.

 ## 👏 Contributions
 Open to contributions!
 If you have suggestions or improvements, feel free to fork the repo and create a pull request.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/zijie-cai/Gesture-Control-Apple-TV/blob/main/LICENSE) file for details.